 New Positions: We are recommending the addition of two new staff members to manage the day-to-day operations of the theatre.
-One focused on coordinating and interfacing with internal and external users of the theater and one focused on the technical management of the facility.
+One of these staff members will be a Program Manager focused on coordinating and interfacing with internal and external users of the theater and one will be a Technical Manager focused on the technical management of the facility.